 Tokina Atx-M 85mm F1.8 Features

 Aside from a metal focus ring, there really aren't many features to speak about here.
-There are no buttons or switches, it doesn't have any sort of weather sealing, and there's no internal stabilization or anything like that.
+There are no tactile buttons or switches, it doesn't have any sort of weather sealing, and there's no internal stabilization or anything like that.
+Of course any sort of settings can be changed via the setting menu of your Sony camera, or via a pre-programmed custom function button.

 Tokina Atx-M 85mm F1.8 optical construction